-- Create design ideas for food products - Think about sustainability as it relates to producing food products - Learn to use appropriate technical terms related to food production - Learn to use a range of technologies and techniques in the production of food products - Develop and apply project management skills - Work independently and safely produce food products based on a design concept.
+- Implement the Design Process to create design ideas for food products - Explore and implement the concept of sustainability as it relates to food products - Use appropriate technical terms related to food production - Use a range of technologies and techniques in the production of food products - Develop and apply project management skills - Work independently to safely produce food products.

-Students will study this subject for one semester in Year 8.
+Students study this subject for one semester in Year 8.